Where: So. St. Paul Airport, Fleming Field Terminal Building, 1725 Henry Ave., So St. Paul

 RVRC Board President -Dan Knack - (651) 200-5607 Vice President – Marc Radle - 612-770-0298 Secretary/Treasurer – Steve Hefty – 651-690-3017

-The January meeting will be held at the South St. Paul Airport, Fleming Field Terminal building.
+The February meeting will be held at the South St. Paul Airport, Fleming Field Terminal building.
 The meeting room has been reopened so there will be ample room to maintain social distancing during our meeting.
 We have several subjects to discuss (see agenda above) so I hope we have good attendance.
+I have added the Proposed budget and 2020 financial report as an Excel database below.
+Hopefully everyone will take the time to look at it prior to the meeting and we can address any questions immediately, allowing for a vote and a decision on what our dues will be for 2021.

 2020 Holiday Dinner